robotix/2020.robotix.in/_events/warehouse.markdown

 * Each robot can have maximum dimension of 25 x 25 x 25 cubic cm (L x B x H) respectively.
 * No part/mechanism of/on the robot should exceed the given dimensions before the commencement of the event run.
 The robots can exceed their respective dimensions once the event commences.
 * There is no weight restriction on the robot.
-* The gesture controlled semi-autonomous robots should be on-board processing robots, i.e., the robots cannot be controlled by a remotely kept computer.
 * LEGO kits or its spare parts or pre-made mechanical parts are not allowed. [(http://en.wikipedia.org/wiki/Lego_Mindstorms)](http://en.wikipedia.org/wiki/Lego_Mindstorms)
 * Ready-made gearboxes, sensors, development boards can be used but no other part of the robot should contain any ready-made components.
 Simple car bases with no extra features may be used.
 * The bots should not damage the Warehouse event arena in any way.
 If it does so, a penalty will be imposed on the team.
 The magnitude of the penalty will be decided by Team ROBOTIX.